Characterizing the boundary of the set of absolutely separable states and their generation via noisy environments: Characterization of Absolutely Separable States

 Since, there is only one particular structure, possible for rank-$3$ absolutely separable states, any rank-$3$ state which does not capture such a structure must not be an absolutely separable state.
-Now, we mention here the following remark:
+Now, we make the following remark:

-\begin{remark} The number of rank-$3$ extreme points of {\bf AS} in $2\otimes2$ can be infinitely many and they resides on the maximal ball. \end{remark}
+\begin{remark} The number of rank-$3$ extreme points of {\bf AS} in $2\otimes2$ can be infinitely many and they reside on the maximal ball. \end{remark}

 This is because in a two-qubit Hilbert space, one can choose three orthogonal states in infinitely many possible ways and then, take an equal mixture of three orthogonal states, leaving the final state to be an extreme point of {\bf AS}.
-Next, using the condition given in (\ref{eq1}), the generalization of the above proposition for a $2\otimes d$ system is presented:
+Next, using the condition given in (\ref{eq1}), the generalization of the above proposition for a $2\otimes d$ system is presented: \begin{proposition} All rank-$(2d-1)$ absolutely separable states are extreme points of {\bf AS} in $2\otimes d$. \end{proposition} \begin{proof} The proof is along the same line as Proposition \ref{prop1}.
+It uses the fact that any state of {\bf AS}, having rank-$(2d-1)$, is the only state of {\bf AS} supported in a proper subspace (of $2\otimes d$ Hilbert space) spanned by a set of orthogonal states $\{\ket{\psi_i}\}_{i=1}^{2d-1}$. \end{proof}